Ellen Grimes

 Bio

-Ellen Grimes is an architectural designer, consultant, and teacher in Chicago.
+Ellen Grimes (she/her) is an architectural designer, consultant, and teacher in Chicago.
 She has taught at the School of the Art Institute since 2007, where she serves as the faculty adviser to the SAIC chapter of the National Organization of Minority Architects.
 She also mentors students in the BFA architecture pathway as they apply to graduate professional programs; recent students have been admitted to Columbia University, Cornell, Harvard, UCLA, the University of Pennsylvania, and the University of Michigan.
-She has also taught at the University of Illinois at Chicago, the Illinois Institute of Technology, and the Ecole Nationale Supérieure d'Architecture de Grenoble.
+She has taught at the University of Illinois at Chicago, the Illinois Institute of Technology, and the Ecole Nationale Supérieure d'Architecture de Grenoble.
 She regularly serves as a guest critic at schools throughout the US.
 She has been invited to present her peer-reviewed research at universities in the US, Mexico, Canada, the U.K., Belgium, and the Netherlands.

 Her teaching philosophy is grounded in the liberatory practices of Fred Moten and Kerry James Marshall.